NS Mat '64: Withdrawal

 In 2015 there were still 40 Plan V sets in service, used on stopping services outside the Randstad.

 In late 2015, Nederlandse Spoorwegen announced the withdrawal of the remaining Plan V sets in the 2016 timetable, starting in December 2015.
 However, due to a shortage of rolling stock, several sets were kept in service until the 4th of April 2016, when the last sets were finally taken out of service.
 Many sets have been scrapped.

 In 2025, one Plan V unit #904 was brought back into service for Keolis Nederland operating for RRReis brand due to a temporary rolling stock shortage because of modernization of its Protos and FLIRT fleet.
-Running on the Valleilijn from Amersfoort operating the 6:55am and 7:55am round trips to Barneveld Zuid in addition to sporatic deployments depending on the day.
+Running on the Valleilijn from Amersfoort operating the 6:55am and 7:55am round trips to Barneveld Zuid in addition to sporadic deployments depending on the day.

 Details

 In total there were 246 Plan V sets and 31 Plan T sets built, the table shows details of these sets.